netr0m/az-pim-cli/README.md

 ```

 ### List eligible group assignments (Entra Groups)
-> :warn: Requires an access token with the appropriate scope.
+> :warning: Requires an access token with the appropriate scope.
 See [Token for Entra ID Groups](#token-for-entra-id-groups) for more details.
 ```bash
 $ az-pim-cli list group --help
 Query Azure PIM for eligible group assignments